antimatterhorn/yggdrasil/docs/source/classes.rst

    :lines: 6-70

 .. note::
-   While this class is a foward Euler integrator, it is also the base class for all integrators in Yggdrasil.
+   While this class is a foward Euler integrator, it is also the base class for all integrators in Yggdrasil, and as such, its ``Step()`` method is rarely overridden by derived classes.
+Instead, the most common override will be to the ``Integrate()`` method.

 Equations of State
 ------------------